rainbow-me/rainbowkit/README.md

     <tr>
       <td><code>appName?</code></td>
       <td><code>string | undefined</code></td>
       <td>Name of your app.
-Will be displayed in certain placed in the Rainbowkit UI to refer to your site.
+Will be displayed in certain places in the RainbowKit UI to refer to your site.
 Defaults to `"Your App"`.</td>
     </tr>
   </tbody>
 </table>